usaid-cs/yesterday-i-learned/random.md

 - The fabulous Rubyist Sandi Metz has a famous talk called All The Little Things, where she posits that [“duplication is far cheaper than the wrong abstraction”, and thus to “prefer duplication over the wrong abstraction”](https://www.youtube.com/watch?v=8bZh5LMaSmE).
 (Line copied from article above)
 - "RE:" means regards, not reply.
 - Honeycrisp apples are good, but really not that much different from Royal Gala.
 Ambrosia is a sweeter, less acidic apple that at least tastes different from ordinary.
-- In perfect communism, the government owns all companies.
-In socialism, this is not necessarily the case.
 - [HTTP has 30+ registered method names](https://www.iana.org/assignments/http-methods/http-methods.xhtml), most of which being WebDAV exclusives.
 When I say "WebDAV exclusive", it means [the `REPORT` method](https://evertpot.com/dropbox-post-api/) is [an extension of WebDAV RFC2518, and therefore an extension of HTTP 1.1 RFC2616, but not actually part of HTTP 1.1](https://tools.ietf.org/html/rfc3253#section-1.1).
 - Mr Rohit says: "there's a reason [etl](https://en.wikipedia.org/wiki/Extract,_transform,_load) jobs are run on [dwh](https://en.wikipedia.org/wiki/Data_warehouse)", with the "dwh" being a place where you keep cleaned data that you want to analyse.
 - [Coding Horror](https://blog.codinghorror.com/code-tells-you-how-comments-tell-you-why/) ("the best kind of comments are the ones you don't need"), [Clean Code](https://www.investigatii.md/uploads/resurse/Clean_Code.pdf) (page 54, "The proper use of comments is to compensate for our failure to express ourself in code.
 Note that I used the word _failure_.
 I meant it.
 Comments are always failures."), [The Pragmatic Programmer](https://www.nceclusters.no/globalassets/filer/nce/diverse/the-pragmatic-programmer.pdf) (page 249, "The code already shows how it is done, so commenting on this is redundant—and is a violation of the _DRY_ principle."), all believe in not needing comments only when absolutely necessary to explain _why_ you wrote something some way, _and_ when you have no better way to write a piece of code.